-1. provide a knowledge of a range of testing and interviewing methods and questionnaire designs;
+1. Critically review a range of testing and interviewing methods and questionnaire designs;

-2. familiarise students with the practical details of designing, constructing, administering and interpreting tests, questionnaires and interviews;
+2. Consider the practical details of designing, constructing and administering tests, questionnaires and interviews;

-4. provide an understanding of how to choose, score, analyse and interpret tests, questionnaires and interviews;
+3. Choose, score, analyse and interpret a range of tests, questionnaires and interviews;

-5. familiarise students with some of the statistical techniques used in test construction and questionnaire design.
+4. Interpret some of the statistical methods used in test construction and questionnaire design;

 Related courses PSYC3000, PSYC3500, PSYC3600.